 Generic Metronidazole is an antibiotic that is effective against intestinal parasites and bacterial infections in animals.
-Often used for inflammatory bowel disease, diarrheal disorders and infections, parasites such as Giardia and oral and dental infections.
+It is often prescribed for the treatment of inflammatory bowel disease, diarrheal disorders and parasites such as Giardia.

 Safety and effectiveness is dependent on prescribed administration and the commitment to give as recommended.